devleague/Denormal-Automotives/README.md

 ## Denormal Cars

-Write your queries in `denormal.sql` when instructed to.
+Write your queries in `denormal_cars.sql` when instructed to.

 1. Create a new postgres user named `denormal_user`
 1. Create a new database named `denormal_cars` owned by `denormal_user`